Alan M Hunt

 British Wildlife Artist Alan M Hunt began painting at the age of eight, when his mother gave him a box of paints to occupy him as he recuperated from an illness.
 He started off painting British garden birds, which had fascinated him from an early age, but soon moved on to capture animals and the natural world around him on canvas.

-Alan M Hunt firstly studied art at Middlesbrough Art College, he then decided to study zoology at Leeds college and Bristol University.
+Alan M Hunt firstly studied art at Middlesborough Art College, he then decided to study zoology at Leeds college and Bristol University.
 His first solo exhibition was in his local town of Redcar and soon after Alan exhibited at the Austin Hayes Gallery in York.

 Alan has received international acclaim as a wildlife painter for his animal art, winning The Society of Animal Artists’ USA Award of Excellence on four occasions and The Wildlife Art Societies UK "Best Artist on Show" for three consecutive years.

 Alan M Hunt's popularity became immediately evident in the USA and he became the lead artist at five exhibitions in the US and in 1998 was the first non-American painter to be voted on to the American Wildlife Art Hall Of Fame.
 In 1999, he was chosen as Artist of the Year for the Florida Wildlife Art Expo.

 Alan’s animal art has become popular and also attracted huge interest at major auctions including Sotheby’s, Bonhams and Christie’s and continues to captivate collectors across the World.
-And has featured in Exhibitons with the Halcyon Gallery including Harrods in London.
+And has featured in Exhibitions with the Halcyon Gallery including Harrods in London.